pupil-labs/pupil-docs-website/README.md

 ## Preview

 Build and serve using gulp tasks.
+This will call `hugo server` as a child process after building all js and css.

 ```bash
 gulp